svecosystem/formsnap/sites/docs/content/components/element-field.md

 ```

 As you can see, we're able to display errors for each index within the array, as well as array-level errors for the entire fieldset.

+Check out the [Dynamic Fields](/docs/recipes/dynamic-fields) recipe for more advanced usage of the `ElementField` component.

 ## Props